nglm/persigraph/persigraph/persistentgraph/persigraph.md

 Clustering scores
 -------------------------------------------------------------------------------

-There exist natural score functions to evaluate qualities of different clusterings (inertia, variance, diameter, log-likelihood etc.), but none of them is ideal, especially with few datapoints and when the case $k=1$ has to be considered as well.
+There exist natural score functions to evaluate qualities of different clusterings (inertia, variance, diameter, log-likelihood etc.).
+There are usually a measure of dispersion and/or separation, but none of them is ideal, especially with few datapoints and when the case $k=1$ has to be considered as well.

 Some score functions can be applied individually to each cluster $\mathbf{X}_{t, clus, k}^{(i)}$ and then combined to give the score of the whole clustering $\cup_{i=1, \cdots, k} \mathbf{X}_{t, clus, k}^{(i)}$.
 For example, the inertia of all clusters is computed individually, and then the sum/mean/max of the inertia of all clusters yields the score of the clustering.
 Alternatively, log-likelihood evaluates the entire clustering at once.